 Conducting a network assessment enables us to gauge the current status of your network and infrastructure.
-We examine over two dozen technical and operational aspects and capture risks, issues, and concerns with each aspect of your environment.
+We examine more than two dozen technical and operational aspects and capture risks, issues, and concerns with each aspect of your environment.
 Think of it like an x-ray.
 It will show all of your breaks, hairline fractures, bruises, and vulnerabilities.
 That gives you an understanding of the health of your IT setup and allows us to talk with you about where your IT is and where it should be to work for your business.

 Security is one of the most important topics in our industry and will continue to be as technology becomes increasingly integrated in day-to-day operations in the workplace.
-We take all of our clients’ security very seriously, which is why our approach is based on standards and best practices.
+We take our clients’ security very seriously, which is why our approach is based on standards and best practices.
 Every client can rest assured knowing they have a multi-layer security profile with at least 5 layers, up to 9.
-You can learn more about IT security and what you should consider in our Security Suite page.
+You can learn more about IT security and what you should consider on our IT Security Suite page.

 End user Help Desk support includes connectivity support to local and network printers, as well as compatibility and driver issues.
 We can also configure, install, and set up new printers for clients upon request.

 We come to your office for prescheduled onsite maintenance, projects, emergency response, strategic advisory meetings, and any other client meetings.
 If it is more convenient, you are welcome to come to our office for any meeting.